Doina

 short bio

-Doina Ruști coordinates the Contemporary Prose Library collection, at Litera Publishing House, teaches creative writing at the University of Bucharest.
+Doina Ruști is a screenwriter and teaches creative writing at the University of Bucharest.

 long bio